Baked Apple Cider BBQ Turkey Meatballs

 Apple Cider BBQ Turkey Meatballs Recipe

-Easy turkey meatballs are coated in a sweet and savory mixture of your favorite barbecue sauce and apple cider for a simple dinner or party appetizer.
-Kids and adults love these either for dinner or as appetizer meatballs!
-Low in calories and easy to make gluten-free meatballs with a simple swap of the bread crumbs.
+Easy and healthy turkey meatballs are coated in a sweet and savory mixture of your favorite barbecue sauce and apple cider for a simple dinner or party appetizer.
+Kids and adults love these either for dinner or as appetizers!
+Low in calories and easy to make gluten-free with a simple swap of the bread crumbs.